Last updated on: April 12th, 2023

 Annual Leave

-Every employee is entitled to and shall be granted a vacation with vacation pay of at least 2 weeks in respect of every completed year of employment.
+Duration of Annual Leave – Every employee is entitled to and shall be granted annual leave with pay of at least 2 weeks in respect of every completed year of employment.

 Meal Breaks